 16. Pin a post to your feed

-Facebook allows you pin posts to the top of your feed.
-Use this to pin recent blog posts, competitions, and special offers so it’s the first thing people see when the stumble across your Facebook page.
+Facebook allows you to pin posts to the top of your feed.
+Use this to pin recent blog posts, competitions, and special offers so it’s the first thing people see when they stumble across your Facebook page.

 17. Include a CTA

-Sometimes it can be difficult to increase engagement on Facebook, but with one simple change you increase the likelihood that someone will interact with your posts.
-Calls-to-action are the bread and butter of social media marketing and adding statements like “Like this post!” or “Comment your favorite dish” are simple ways to entice your followers.
+Sometimes it can be difficult to increase engagement on Facebook, but with one simple change, you increase the likelihood that someone will interact with your posts.
+Calls-to-action is the bread and butter of social media marketing and adding statements like “Like this post!” or “Comment your favorite dish” are simple ways to entice your followers.